FnOio/fno-specification/section/ontology.md

 As an alternative to providing an <a>implementation</a> of a <a>function</a>, we can also define how it can be realized using other <a>function</a>s, namely by defining a <a>composition</a>.
-To illustrate this point, we first define a function, `ex:sum3Function`, that compustes the sum of three integers.
+To illustrate this point, we first define a function, `ex:sum3Function`, that computes the sum of three integers.
 We are using the parameter and output definitions made earlier, so we only have to provide the third parameter, `ex:intParameterC`.
 For brevity, we omit the corresponding <a>problem</a> and <a>algorithm</a>.

 ```turtle "example": " "